Because most burglars enter homes by simply opening unlocked doors or windowsor

 or pet is likely to enter their view.
 Living with an alarm system is at

-best an inconvenience, at worst enough of a hassle that a family doesnt
+best an inconvenience, at worst enough of a hassle that homeowners dont

 use it regularly.